caesarxuchao/kubernetes/v1_0/docs/volumes.md

+---
+layout: docwithnav
+---
 # Volumes
 This document describes the current state of Volumes in kubernetes.
-Familiarity with [pods](./pods.md) is suggested.
+Familiarity with [pods](./pods.html) is suggested.

 A Volume is a directory, possibly with some data in it, which is accessible to a Container.
 Kubernetes Volumes are similar to but not the same as [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/).